 The Bachelor of Arts Degree in Middle Level Curriculum offers a concentration in 4-8th Generalist for adults wishing to complete a degree and become a certified Texas teacher in upper elementary/mid-level settings.
-The courses are taught by professional educators and practitioners in the field of education in an accelerated format utilizing the cohort model.
-The degree plan is the same as listed previously in this section.
+The courses are taught by professional educators and

-ALL students are required to complete the following general graduation requirements during their Junior or Senior terms:
+ALL students are required to complete a collegiate assessment of proficiency during their Junior or Senior terms.